 If you plan to freeze this recipe, wrap it unbaked in the freezer and then thaw it the night before.
 You can bake it as directed, but it may need up to 15 more minutes of cook time before it’s heated through.
 When you want a healthy, paleo-friendly meal in a pinch, this is your dish! (via Regain Your Sparkle)

 What a delicious way to start your morning!
 These pancakes are tangy and sweet, and you’ll love the bright flavor in spring and summer.
-They’re egg-free but fluffy and very filling! (via Eat with Clarity)
+They’re egg-free, gluten-free but fluffy and very filling! (via Eat with Clarity)

 Which of these gluten-free meals do you plan to make to stock your freezer?